The Tumultuous Intersection of Autism and Menopause

 From this study, it's clear that the challenges faced by menopausal women, especially in the workforce, mirror those encountered by autistic women during menopause.
 I've written a few posts on Menopause at Work and remain keenly interested in organizational culture, so I looked into the available supports for autism at work.
 Here's what I found from my online search.

-In an article in The New York Times (2024), Steven Kurutz discusses that a number of large corporations such as Microsoft are taking steps to make workplaces more accessible and welcoming for neurodivergent employees because of the fact that autism diagnoses are on rises.
+In an article in The New York Times (2024), Steven Kurutz discusses that a number of large corporations such as Microsoft are taking steps to make workplaces more accessible and welcoming for neurodivergent employees because of the fact that autism diagnoses are on th rise.

 In fact, Microsoft implemented a neurodiversity hiring program in 2015.
 The results, expressed by on Neil Barnett, the company’s director for inclusive hiring and accessibility highlight an important point I stress often from my education in Organizational Behaviour.
 Employees are your best ROI.